yonathanavila/bckPower/README.md

 ## What's next for Power Ranking API

 - Maintenance of the information at the time
-- Better documentation and building process
-- Add IA to add graphs about stats (Lineal regressions, etc)
+- IA integration for make graphs about stats (Lineal regressions, etc)